 What are the challenges facing the energy and natural resources market?

-Nadine Amr (associate): There is a number of challenges facing the market at the moment.
+Nadine Amr (senior associate): There are a number of challenges facing the market at the moment.
 One of the main issues is the challenge of low commodity prices, which has pushed companies to develop new technologies to lower operational costs so that they can remain competitive.
 Companies are also exploring other energy sources, such as gas and renewables, while certain governments are exploring ways to diversify their economies away from a reliance on natural resources.
 Equally, awareness about climate change has had a strong impact and companies in the industry have, in recent years, started investing in and promoting clean technologies.

 “Certain resource-rich countries still face problems with corruption and this is a major concern to international companies that operate in these jurisdictions.”